telefonicaid/thinking-cities/docs/device_api.md

 In the case of complex commands requiring parameters, the `commandValue` could be used to implement parameter passing.
 E.g:

 ```
-weatherStation167@ping|param1=1|param2=2
+weatherStation167@ping|param1=val1|param2=val2
 ```

 This example will tell the Weather Station 167 to reply to a ping message with the provided params.

-Regarding with param value format of a commandValue note that `=` cannot be used instead of `:` given that `=` is [a forbidden character for Context Broker](https://fiware-orion.readthedocs.io/en/master/user/forbidden_characters/index.html), so the update at CB triggering the command would be never progressed.
+Note that you cannot use [forbidden character for Context Broker](https://fiware-orion.readthedocs.io/en/master/user/forbidden_characters/index.html) as part of command parameters, because that would result in a 400 Bad Request error and at CB and the triggering of the command would be never progressed.

 Once the command has finished its execution in the device, the reply to the IOTA must adhere to the following format: